 The e-InnoSec team recently completed a 6-part series as a guide for organizations to leverage GDPR preparation for CCPA.
 The Malware/Ransomware 4-part series is focused on helping organizations protect themselves from Malware/Ransomware.

-- Part IV - How to protect against malware?
-Read Part IV.
+- Part IV - How to protect against malware

 What is malware?

-Malware, or malicious software, is an umbrella term that describes any malicious program, code, or software written with the intent of damaging devices, stealing data, and generally causing a mess.
+Malware, or malicious software, is an umbrella term that describes any malicious program, code, or software written with the intent of damaging devices, stealing data, or gaining unauthorized access.
+Malware infections in 2026 are more advanced and often run silently in the background without the user noticing.

 In Part II, we discussed different types of malware.